Extbech/Over-Or-Under/README.md

 </div>

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for more details.

 Feel free to modify the code and adapt it to your needs.